RPDevJesco/DecisionRules/README.md

 # Missing Features

 Rule Persistence: Currently, there is no built-in mechanism to persist rules to a database or file system.
-Rule Prioritization: There is no way to specify the order or priority in which rules should be evaluated.

 # Contributing